Olivopontocerebellar atrophyOPCA; Olivopontocerebellar degeneration; Multiple system atrophy cerebellar predominance; MSA-C

 Exams and Tests

-- Tremor medications, such as those used to treat Parkinson's disease
+- Tremor medicines, such as those for Parkinson disease

 - Speech and physical therapy